Shedding Pack Weight: Nylon Vs Silicone Rain Covers

 Gear Check: Fuji X100F WCL-X100 II Wide Angle Converter

 I’m still loving the experience (and images) from the wonderful Fujifilm X100F!
 The X100F has a 23mm f/2 lens on it which provides a field of view that’s equivalent to that of a 35mm lens on a full frame camera.
 It’s a great lens, but Fuji also make a couple of conversion lenses (WCL-X100 II and TCL-X100 II) that allow you to change it to a 28mm FOV or a 50mm FOV (Field Of View).
-I contacted my friends at B&H Photo and asked if I could borrow these conversion lenses for a few weeks to put them through their paces.
-When Fuji …
+I contacted my friends at B&H Photo and asked if I could borrow these conversion lenses for a few weeks to put them through their …

 Read more